- Policy development

 Richard held a range of senior roles at the AEMC since 2011 and was instrumental in major reforms across all parts of the electricity and gas sectors.
 He was seconded as a key adviser to the Finkel review into the future security of the national electricity market in 2016-17.

 Richard is also a part-time Associate Commissioner of the Utilities Commission of the Northern Territory, the Territory’s independent economic regulator for the electricity, water, sewerage and ports industries.
-He is a member of the Australian Energy Market Operator’s Consumer Panel for the Integrated System Plan (ISP), which is established under the National Electricity Rules to represent the interests of electricity consumers in the development of the ISP.
+He was a member of the Australian Energy Market Operator’s Consumer Panel for the Integrated System Plan (ISP), which is established under the National Electricity Rules to represent the interests of electricity consumers in the development of the ISP.

 For a full curriculum vitae, please contact Richard via email.